ogarcia/trellowarrior/README.md

 The second UDA `trellolistname` is used to determine the Trello List where the Card/Task is stored.
 You can edit this field without problems to move the task to another list.

+The third UDA, `trellomembers`, is used to store the usernames of Trello users who are members of the linked card.

 ### For TrelloWarrior